Monroe Elementary School

 Our PLC Journey began in August 2014 in the living room of our principal's home.
 It was a pre-school year teacher meeting where a "fist of five" consensus deemed 100% of us were on board and would like to start the PLC journey so that we could better serve our students and their learning.
 Having attended a three day PLC at Work Institute in Kalamazoo in August 2014, our principal relied on the teachings and strategies from this conference to begin the work of building a collaborative culture and laying a solid foundation and committment.
 We spent our first year building our shared knowledge of PLC work, creating expectations and structures in our daily/weekly schedules for collaboration, and establishing our 4 pillars.
 Weekly staff meetings immediately changed to our own PD of learning how to do authentic PLC work with a deep commitment to the process and to improve student learning.
 Teachers would often joke "Mrs. Wilson only brought us two articles to read this week!"
 By mid-year we had established our 4 pillars.
 The pillars were more than a document for us – they were the heart and soul of our promise to our students.

 Once we had our pillars in place we studied Marzano’s research on Guaranteed and Viable Curriculum (What do we want our students to know and be able to do?).
 We decided together our second year to tackle our ELA standards by first unwrapping each one in our grade level teams, then putting them through Reeve’s 3-part test of Readiness, Leverage, and Endurance to prioritize.
 We used a protocol to analyze the vertical progression and look for gaps, and then finally identified the most Essential Learnings for each grade.
-With a Guaranteed and Viable Curriculum for ELA, our PLC teams spent the remaining part of the year writing Common Formative Assessments (CFAs) (How will we know if they have learned it?) and developing intervention/enrichment systems to respond to the evidence of student learning.
+With a Guaranteed and Viable Curriculum for ELA, our grade level teams spent the remaining part of the year writing Common Formative Assessments (CFAs) (How will we know if they have learned it?) and developing intervention/enrichment systems to respond to the evidence of student learning.
 (What will we do if they have not learned it?
 What will we do if they already know it?)
 The remainder of year two and beginning year three we devoted our work to the full PLC process in ELA with a Guaranteed and Viable Curriculum, development of Common Formative Assessments, and analysis of student learning with intervention and enrichment systems.
 In order to build our capacity for writing quality assessments, a team from our school attended Deisgn In Five, a Soultion Tree assessment workshop with Nicole Vagle.
 This school team designed professional development and offered coaching and support for all our PLC teams to share the knowledge school-wide.
 We believed we needed to just "fly the plane" even if it crashed.
 We learned from our mistakes and grew a lot in the process - unit by unit.
-In the second half of the year three, our PLC teams began unwrapping our math standards and followed the same protocol in ELA to create our Guaranteed and Viable curriculum in Math.
+In the second half of the year three, our collaborative teams began unwrapping our math standards and followed the same protocol in ELA to create our Guaranteed and Viable curriculum in Math.

 This fourth year, 2017-2018, we completed our Math Essential Learnings.
 We now continue to build our shared knowledge of PLC work and Research-based Best Practices of Instruction, and we are applying the full PLC cycle to ensure learning of all with our ELA and math curriculum – answering the four driving questions of PLC work.
 Also, this year, our principal is leading the district’s four elementary schools in developing a district-wide Guaranteed in Viable Curriculum in ELA with a plan to do the same process with math, science and social studies.